cimentadaj/RECSM_R_Course/Class 3/Slides/slides.md

 An introduction to functions
 ========================================================

-For example.. let's create a data frame.
+For example, let's create a data frame.
+This would be the function to use.

 ```r